opcod3/TrinityWPPSync/README.md

 A simple tool to sync opcodes between WowPacketParser and TrinityCore.

 ## Usage
-Place Opcodes.h form TrinityCore into the executable directory and run the tool.
+Just run the tool, it will automatically merge

 Use `-help` to show help.